An interactive space where science, art, technology and innovation come together.

 Right now we are analyzing possible sites for our permanent museum location.
 We are working with architects, museum experts and urban planners to evaluate the feasibility of each site, particularly as it relates to environmental and social factors.
 We are considering sites in and around Asunción, Paraguay’s capital city.

-Also, we have opened our first MuCi space: the TatakuaLab in Asunción; where you can come visit and check out 3D: Printing the Future, our first exhibit in collaboration with the Science Museum of London.
+Also, we have opened our first MuCi space: the TatakuaLab in Asunción; where you can come visit and check out “Superbugs, the fight for our lives”, our second exhibit in collaboration with the Science Museum of London.
 For more info and schedules, please click here.

 We are also actively sharing our initiative with key actors and organizations interested in the sciences and the environment.
 If you would like to watch the talks from our first event, please click here.
 If you would like to meet with us to share concerns, doubts or ideas for the project, do write to us!